- What is Minimalism?

 The bold typography shifts users’ attention to the focused words and helps in crafting a high visual experience.
 So, do not forget to introduce them into your app design plan.

-- Embrace the Idea of Contrast
+Embrace the idea of contrast

 Using contrast elements helps designers create a visual hierarchy and bring attention on particular design elements.
 So, it is again a good practice to invest your time and effort into building a contrast interface.

 When talking about embracing the power of contrast, it is good to introduce black, white, or dark backgrounds with bright and colored typography and pictures.
+It is important to note here that if you are thinking of incorporating dark mode design theme, the contrast rules would be entirely different.

-Using too many colors on the same app screen leave a negative impact on users.
+Using too many colors on the same app screen leaves a negative impact on users.
 So, to ensure that your design imparts a positive vibe and engages a wider audience, use limited colors.
 The best way of which is to use different shades of the same color.

-Likewise, using bright colors alongside soothing and complementary hues, simple typography, and less-complicated animations can also help you achieve minimalism in mobile app design.
+Likewise, using bright colors alongside soothing and complementary hues, simple typography, and less-complicated animations can also help you achieve minimalism in app design.

 So, it is necessary to go with the philosophy, “measure thrice, cut once” while designing your app navigation.